 1. Enhanced customer intelligence

-Too many strategy discussions are limited by “recency bias.”
+Too many teams have strategy discussions that are limited by “recency bias.”
 Sales reps or managers often discuss strategy by referencing a single piece of information: their most recent call with the customer.

 - What is the customer’s purchase history?
 Where do they spend their money?

 - Have they opened any service tickets?
 If so, what were their concerns?